Ashley Shaw is visiting ECOM!

-Functions of Attention workshop
+Functions of Attention Workshop

 The GoodAttention project is pleased to announce a workshop on the Functions of Attention, 16-17 February, 2024, to be held in Oslo, Norway.
 Please find details on the workshop and a call for abstracts below.
 The CFA can also be found on the GoodAttention webpage and on philevents.